Southern Nevada nonprofits hope to see boost from fireworks sales

 So far, 100 charities and nonprofits have been issued permits to sell fireworks for the week, according to Clark County spokeswoman Stacey Welling.
 Other local jurisdictions are also issuing permits.

-This year, firework sales have skyrocketed in large part because the Fourth of July falls on a Saturday “which always gives us a boost in sales,” says Travis Williams, Phantom Fireworks’ regional manager for Nevada.
+This year, firework sales have skyrocketed in large part because the Fourth of July falls on a Saturday, “which always gives us a boost in sales,” said Travis Williams, Phantom Fireworks’ regional manager for Nevada.
 The company is one of two authorized firework suppliers.

 “It gives nonprofits an opportunity to raise the most amount of money in seven days for an entire year.
 We think it’s really important that these nonprofits can raise funds that stay here in Las Vegas,” he said.